anandbagmar/getting-started-with-mobile-visualtesting/README.md

 > eyes.setApiKey("<replace_me>");

 * If running Appium tests, you need to connect your device / start emulator
-* Start appium on the local machine
+* Start appium on the local machine in a separate terminal tab using `appium` command

 ## Samples included: